Located in the Wellington/Kapiti region

 Under the waves around Kāpiti Island are a huge variety of sea-beds.
 These include soft sediments with burrowing crabs and sea cucumbers, and beds of seaweed providing habitat for fish and kōura (rock lobster).

 There are also stretches of sea anemones that snapper feed on.
 And deep rocky reefs encrusted with sponges.
 Rare rhodolith beds (or ‘ocean tumbleweeds’) are also found here, which provide for a huge diversity of wildlife.

 You can explore under the waves with LEARNZ virtual field trip.

 Kororā return a nesting site at the reserve every year.
 They come to hatch their eggs often just meters from where they were raised.
 When they’re breeding, they’re at their most vulnerable.
 Meeting people, roads, and dogs can threaten their survival.

 You might see them at the reserve when they’re ashore between May and June or November and March.
 Remember to give them plenty of space as they’re easily disturbed.
 If you want to see them up close, check out the Kapiti Kororā Cam.

 Kapiti Island is a tranquil island bird sanctuary and one of New Zealand’s most accessible nature reserves.
 It's a unique visitor experience in a predator-free paradise.
 Access is by approved tour operators only.

-Bird watching, whitebaiting and walking are among activities you can enjoy at Waikanae Estuary.
+Bird watching, whitebaiting and walking are among activities you can enjoy in the Waikanae Estuary Scientific Reserve.
 Enjoy walks through native or regenerating forest on tracks near Waikanae.

 Eight research projects at Kāpiti Marine Reserve are helping us to understand our oceans.
 They’re supported by iwi, communities and scientists.